SKOOTA GAMES IndieGames Notebook Interview

 Quoted from the text

-In January of this year, the new game 'We Must Solve the Unsolved Cases' by South Korean solo developer SOMI has recently recorded over 5,000 overwhelmingly positive reviews on Steam, creating a significant buzz.
-With the game's system, sound, and story all receiving high praise, many reviews commonly express sentiments like "moving," "relatable," and "healing."
+In January of this year, the new title 'We Must Solve the Unsolved Cases' by the South Korean solo developer SOMI has recently garnered over 5,000 overwhelmingly positive reviews on Steam, creating a significant buzz.
+The game's system, sound, and story have all received high praise, with many reviews commonly expressing sentiments like "moving," "relatable," and "healing."

 SOMI